KomodoPlatform/developer-docs/docs/basic-docs/smart-chains/smart-chain-tutorials/smart-chain-api-basics.md

 ##### Sourcing the Configuration File

-The `curl` command will also need information about which asset-chain daemon the user desires to connect.
+The `curl` command will also need information about which Smart Chain daemon the user desires to connect.
 However, the `curl` command will receive these instructions in a different manner.

-The user must provide the `myrpcuser`, `myrpcpassword`, and `myrpcport` values from the asset chain's configuration file.
+The user must provide the `myrpcuser`, `myrpcpassword`, and `myrpcport` values from the Smart Chain's configuration file.

-The configuration file is automatically generated on asset-chain creation, and is formatted for use with the unix `source` command.
+The configuration file is automatically generated on Smart Chain creation, and is formatted for use with the unix `source` command.

 To import all values into our terminal process environment, execute the following: